YggdrasillTech/SDCND_Project1/README.md

 ---
 ### **6. Obtain the Hough Lines of the image and Draw them**
-Using the masked Canny Image as input for this step, the pipeline calculates an draws the Hough Lines in a black image.
+Using the masked Canny Image as input for this step, the pipeline calculates and draws the Hough Lines in a black image.
 To do this first the OpenCV built-in function for Hough Lines is used, this function return a list of lines consisting of start-end points.
 With the use of these points, the program calculates all the b, m and length of each of these lines.
 These parameters are going to be average using the length as weights (a large line contributes more than a shorter one).
 At the end only two lines (maximum) should be detected and drawn.